FRC-Team-955/RecycleRushScouting/Design/Design.md

 ### TAGS MODE CONTROLS

-+	X Button
-	+	Toggles the button that is selected in Tagging mode, regardless of submode.
-+	Left Control Stick
++	Left Control Stick (Up and Down)
-	+	Used to navigate focus between buttons in the selected Tags submode.
+	+	Used to navigate focus between submodes.
-+	Left Bumper
++	Left Control Stick (Left and Right)
-	+	Toggles submode focus to the previous submode (Rating -> Capabilities -> Autonomous)
+	+	Both directions will toggle the button that has focus.
-+	Right Bumper
++	D-Pad
-	+	Toggles submode focus to the next submode (Autonomous -> Capabilities -> Rating)
+	+	Used to navigate focus between buttons.

 ### SCORING MODE CONTROLS